taunsquared/taunsquared.github.io/_pages/category-archive.md

 ---
 layout: archive
-permalink: /scribbles/categories/
+permalink: /categories/
 title: "scribbles"
 author_profile: true
 ---

 Bits of this and that.
+Posts are grouped by category below.

 {% include group-by-array collection=site.posts field="categories" %}